European colonization of the Americas: Colonization and gender

-By the early to mid 16th century, even the Iberian men began to carry their wives and families to the Americas.
+By the early to mid-16th century, even the Iberian men began to carry their wives and families to the Americas.
 Some women even carried out the voyage alone.
 Later, more studies of the role of women and female migration from Europe to the Americas have been made.
+By the 19th century, the arrival of missionaries in Indigenous territories, along with the imposition of Western educational systems, had introduced colonial concepts of gender to the Americas.

 Impact of colonial land ownership on long-term development

 Eventually, most of the Western Hemisphere came under the control of Western European governments, leading to changes to its landscape, population, and plant and animal life.
-In the 19th century over 50 million people left Western Europe for the Americas.
+In the 19th century, over 50 million people left Western Europe for the Americas.
 The post-1492 era is known as the period of the Columbian exchange, a dramatically widespread exchange of animals, plants, culture, human populations (including slaves), ideas, and communicable disease between the American and Afro-Eurasian hemispheres following Columbus's voyages to the Americas.

 Most scholars writing at the end of the 19th century estimated that the pre-Columbian population was as low as 10 million; by the end of the 20th century most scholars gravitated to a middle estimate of around 50 million, with some historians arguing for an estimate of 100 million or more.
 A recent estimate is that there were about 60.5 million people living in the Americas immediately before depopulation, of which 90 per cent, mostly in Central and South America, perished from wave after wave of disease, along with war and slavery playing their part.

 Geographic differences between the colonies played a large determinant in the types of political and economic systems that later developed.
 In their paper on institutions and long-run growth, economists Daron Acemoglu, Simon Johnson, and James A. Robinson argue that certain natural endowments gave rise to distinct colonial policies promoting either smallholder or coerced labor production.
 Densely settled populations, for example, were more easily exploitable and profitable as slave labor.
 In these regions, landowning elites were economically incentivized to develop forced labor arrangements such as the Peru mit'a system or Argentinian latifundias without regard for democratic norms.
 French and British colonial leaders, conversely, were incentivized to develop capitalist markets, property rights, and democratic institutions in response to natural environments that supported smallholder production over forced labor.

 James Mahoney proposes that colonial policy choices made at critical junctures regarding land ownership in coffee-rich Central America fostered enduring path dependent institutions.
 Coffee economies in Guatemala and El Salvador, for example, were centralized around large plantations that operated under coercive labor systems.
 By the 19th century, their political structures were largely authoritarian and militarized.
 In Colombia and Costa Rica, conversely, liberal reforms were enacted at critical junctures to expand commercial agriculture, and they ultimately raised the bargaining power of the middle class.
 Both nations eventually developed more democratic and egalitarian institutions than their highly concentrated landowning counterparts.